 The delay measurement can be made

 - DS0 Data Rate for T1 Systems can be set to 56K by checking 56 K Mode.
-This mode is useful when 'robbed bit signalling' is used in the system.
+This mode is useful when 'robbed bit signaling' is used in the system

 Time Delay Measurement Theory of Operation: